marthijn/Sidio.Mediator/README.md

 ```

 ## Source generators (v2.0+)
-In version 2.0 and later, Sidio.Mediator includes source generators that creates an `IMediator` implementation at
+In version 2.0 and later, Sidio.Mediator.SourceGenerator includes source generators that create an `IMediator` service implementation at
 compile time.
 The `IMediator` implementation contains a method for each request.
 For example, for a request named `MyRequest`:
 ```csharp